MicrosoftDocs/cpp-docs/docs/mfc/tree-control-image-lists.md

  By specifying the **I_IMAGECALLBACK** value instead of the index of an image, you can delay specifying the selected or nonselected image until the item is about to be redrawn. **I_IMAGECALLBACK** directs the tree control to query the application for the index by sending the [TVN_GETDISPINFO](http://msdn.microsoft.com/library/windows/desktop/bb773518) notification message.

  The [GetImageList](../mfc/reference/ctreectrl-class.md#getimagelist) member function retrieves the handle of a tree control's image list.
 This function is useful if you need to add more images to the list.
-For more information about image lists, see [Using CImageList](../mfc/using-cimagelist.md), [CImageList](../mfc/reference/cimagelist-class.md) in the *MFC Reference*, and [Image Lists](http://msdn.microsoft.com/library/windows/desktop/bb761389) in the [!INCLUDE[winSDK](../atl/includes/winsdk_md.md)].
+For more information about image lists, see [Using CImageList](../mfc/using-cimagelist.md), [CImageList](../mfc/reference/cimagelist-class.md) in the *MFC Reference*, and [Image Lists](http://msdn.microsoft.com/library/windows/desktop/bb761389) in the Windows SDK.

 ## See Also
  [Using CTreeCtrl](../mfc/using-ctreectrl.md)